 4. Buying vs. Renting

-In the past, the relatively high price of water level loggers has prevented many hydrologists from purchasing their own supply of loggers.
+In the past, the relatively high price of water level data loggers has prevented many hydrologists from purchasing their own supply of loggers.
 Many have chosen to rent loggers instead.
 While renting can be a convenient option for short-term deployments, it is important to be aware that the price of water level loggers has decreased to the point where purchasing is more cost-effective for many applications.

-If you provide hydrology or groundwater services, owning an inventory of water level loggers may give you a competitive edge since you’ll be able to waive additional equipment rental fees for your customers.
+If you provide hydrology or groundwater services, owning an inventory of water level data loggers may give you a competitive edge since you’ll be able to waive additional equipment rental fees for your customers.

 5. Connecting to the Logger